tamuleifan/CSE6242-team143-publicreview-temp/README.txt

 - Our app provides filtering options for rental seekers based on commute time and informing crime rates severity via data footprint heatmap in the Google map
 - Besides, as soon as rental seekers click on the location and landmarks pointers at the map, related location information will appear within a tooltip.
 - After determining the starting and the destination, an optimal path will appear in the map in shallow blue color.
+- Three commute options are available:Walking,Driving and Transit.

 ## Required Dependencies